 - Or to build an emergency fund in case of unforeseen job loss

-Whatever the reason, the biggest reason to make a frugal grocery budget is to save money.
+Whatever the reason, the biggest reason to make a frugal grocery budget is to spend less on food.

 You absolutely cannot create a frugal grocery budget, or work within a budget if you’re dead set against it.
 It simply will not work.